 If changing boxes and litter still does not move your cat into the box, then it is possible that your kitty does not like its current location.
-This is especially true if your cat’s litter box is too far from its favorite haunt that the poor puss has difficulty holding it in as it runs for a dump.
+This is especially true if your cat’s litter box is too far from its favorite haunt, which might mean that the poor puss has difficulty holding it in as it runs for a dump.

-If your kitty makes use of its current litter box but is still pooping on your bed or some other parts outside its dumping ground, then it may mean that your frisky feline wants a second toilet box location – one that is more convenient for its daily rounds.
+If your kitty makes use of its current litter box but is still pooping on your bed or some other areas outside of its dumping ground, then it may mean that your frisky feline wants a second litter box location – one that is more convenient for its daily rounds.
 This is especially true if your house is wide or multi-storied.
-Having additional litter boxes will be convenient for your kitty and it is recommended to have one litter box per floor is recommended.
+Having additional litter boxes will be convenient for your kitty and it is recommended to have one litter box per floor.

-If your home houses multiple cats, it is also ideal to have one litter box for each cat, plus one.
-Just be mindful that cats are fussy with their own litter box.
+If your home houses multiple cats, it is also ideal to have one litter box for each cat, plus one extra.
+Just be aware that cats are fussy with their own litter box.
 Don’t put all the litter boxes in the same room, or one “top cat” may decide to guard the facilities and keep the other cats away.

 Another possible reason it does not like the location is the surroundings.
-A sudden sturm and drang in the likes of nearby passing and honking cars, thuds from the washing machine, or abrupt and surprising loud sounds that disturb its pooping time can be a cause for it to shun its current litter box location.
+A sudden uprising from the likes of nearby passing and honking cars, thuds from the washing machine, or surprising loud sounds that disturb its pooping time can be a cause for your cat to shun its current litter box location.

-Worse, if the sudden sounds happened during its first poop experience in the box, it could associate the litter box with such traumatic event and will totally refuse the whole toilet set.
+Even worse, if those sudden sounds happened during its first pooping experience in the box, it could associate the litter box with such traumatic events and will totally refuse the whole set.

-Have you done a little bit of decorating before the cat-astrophe occurred?
-And did your kitty do the deed in areas near the newly-rearranged spot?
-Chances are the pet puss just found itself a new and better location.
+Did you do a little bit of decorating before the cat-astrophe occurred, and did your kitty do the deed in an area near the newly-rearranged spot?
+Chances are the puss just found itself a new and better location.

-Cats are sensitive and temperamental so you have to identify the mood or trigger that caused your kitty to turn your bed into a loo.
+Cats are sensitive and temperamental, so you must identify the mood or trigger that caused your kitty to turn your bed into a toilet.

-New kitties may carry with them litter box preferences as well as traumatic experiences from whence they came, so you may need to consult with the shelter, the sanctuary, or the cattery where you got your kitty and trace any litter box issues for easier correction.
+New kitties may carry with them litter box preferences, as well as traumatic experiences from whence they came.
+You may need to consult with the shelter, the sanctuary, or the cattery where you got your kitty and trace any litter box issues for easier correction.

 Cats also prefer to deviate from their habits when they are stressed.
-They may spray in the wrong places; they may urinate and defecate outside their litter boxes, and afterward, hide and barely show their faces to us, cat parents.
-Investigate the cause of their stress through the hints they give.
+They may spray in the wrong places; they may urinate and defecate outside their litter boxes, andhide or barely show their faces to us afterward.
+Cat parents have to investigate the cause of their stress through the hints they give.

 Here are some of the stressors that will cause them to leave landmines outside their litter box: